 Whenever I go south to Mexico, I marvel at the monumental stone structures, which reach toward heaven, that were left behind by the Maya.
-When I went to Egypt, I stood at the base of pyramids that pointed toward the sky, and contemplated the cosmology of the Pharaonic civilization that built them.
+When I went to Egypt, I stood at the base of pyramids that point toward the sky and contemplated the cosmology of the Pharaonic civilization that built them.

 Even though many centuries elapsed between the construction of the Egyptian and earliest Mexican pyramids, was there a connection between the two pyramid-building people, I wondered?
 Stories circulate about coca leaves found in Egyptian tombs, aliens bringing knowledge to both Egypt and the Maya, and even a common connection to Atlantis, but they seem to be just stories; there is no scientific evidence.

-I decided to approach the question another way, and just returned from a trip to Mexican ruins accompanied by a Mexican Mayanologist and archeologist named Yolanda Ruanova and Manal Saad, an Egyptian-born Egyptologist and historian.
-"So, amigas," I asked them, "is there a connection?"
+I decided to approach the question another way.
+I recently took a trip to Mexican ruins accompanied by a Mexican Mayanologist and archeologist named Yolanda Ruanova and Manal Saad, an Egyptian-born Egyptologist and historian.
+"Is there a connection?"
+I asked them.

-"I think that the two cultures had a lot in common," Yolanda said, "How is it possible that people who lived at different times and so far away can have so many things in common?
-Humans always have the same needs-they need to believe in something, they create gods, they have rain and sun, which give them life.
+"I think that the two cultures had a lot in common," Yolanda said.
+"How is it possible that people who lived at different times and so far away can have so many things in common?
+Humans always have the same needs—they need to believe in something, create gods, have rain and sun, all of which give them life.
 They give different names to gods, but they are the same.
 The Maya and the Egyptians had good architects, priests, technologists."
-Then she and Manal exchanged knowing professional glances: "But there is no proof for contact," they said.
+Then she and Manal exchanged knowing professional glances.
+"But there is no proof for contact," they said.

 When we arrived at Parque Museo de la Venta, an Olmec archeological site in Villahermosa, Tabasco, there were no Maya ruins, but we stared, in unison, at the huge stone heads constructed during the pre-Classic period, which began about 3,700 years ago and went to the second century B.C.E.
-The Olmecs are generally considered to be the "mother culture" of Mesoamerican civilizations and what was startling was the unmistakable African features of the heads: they had full, thick lips and broad noses.
+The Olmecs are generally considered to be the "mother culture" of Mesoamerican civilizations.
+The heads seemed like they had African features such as full lips and broad noses.

 "One of my archeology colleagues felt that the heads were stylized by the Olmecs to look like jaguars," Yolanda said.

 Hmmm, I mused.
 We walked around Parque Museo de La Venta, visiting the rich collection of living jungle animals, and stopped in front of the jaguar habitat.
-Those jaguars had really thin lips.
-Skinny, actually.
+Those jaguars had thin lips.
 No stylization of a jaguar would result in broad noses and plump lips.
-So----did some Africans travel to Mexico a long time ago?
+Did some Africans travel to Mexico a long time ago?
 Egypt, after all, is mostly in north Africa.